bukalapak/snowboard/README.md

 To see how the template looks like, you can see `snowboard` default template in [templates/winter.html](templates/winter.html).

-#### Custom Base Path
+### Custom Base Path

 By default base path for produced HTML documentation is `/`.
-If you need to serve documentation on sub directory like, `https://doc.example.com/super-project`, you can customize base path using configuration file:
+If you need to serve documentation on subdirectory like, `https://doc.example.com/super-project`, you can customize base path using a configuration file:

 ```yaml
 html: